bxz9200/bxz9200.github.io/index.md

 ## 📮News and Updates
 <p align="justify">
+  [02/2025] Our paper <font color=BlueViolet>UIBDiffusion: Universal Imperceptible Backdoor Attack for Diffusion Models</font> is accepted by 2025 Conference on Computer Vision and Pattern Recognition (<font color=Red>CVPR</font>).
+We will release the final paper and code soon.
+Stay tuned!
   [10/2024] I joined the National University of Singapore as a Research Fellow, working on synthetic tabular data and the security of generative models.<br>
   [05/2024] I'm Dr. Zhao now.<br>
   [02/2024] I passed my PhD defense.<br>